damiles/OpenCVGUI/docs/docs/api.md

 ### OGUICVWindow
 ##### `public  OGUICVWindow(int width,int height,const char * title,int layoutOrientation)` {#class_open_c_v_g_u_i_1_1_o_g_u_i_c_v_window_1aa6449466c9262d6a25c1c8b7410846dc}

-Create new Computer Vision Template Window with lateral form and stacked areas
+Create new Computer Vision Template Window with lateral form and stacked areas.

+This class allow create easy computer vision purposes windows where each new area created is stacked.
+There are similar functions than OpenCV to show images (imshow) and more missing areas for plotting and forms.

 #### Parameters
 * `{const` char*} title of window to create